tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 50 (DuFr).md

 That night, [[Kenzo]] and [[Alayah]] also [[Second Dream of Rai|dream]] together.

-The next morning, [[Delwath]] speaks with the old woman [[Ariel]], who remembers the lost tanshi and tells him they can be found in the [[forest of dreams]], to the north.
+The next morning, [[Delwath]] speaks with the old woman [[Ariel]], who remembers the lost tanshi and tells him they can be found in the [[Forest of Dreams]], to the north.
 Then [[Theba]] approaches, telling the party she has been praying all night and decided they must fight the dragon.

 War planning then commences, with [[Theba]] and the tanshi offering blessings to help, and [[Obel]], an old ranger whose parents and brother were killed by the original attack volunteering to join as well.